JamilaAr/Retail-Sales-and-Customer-Shopping-Trends/README.md

 * and you will need to add the CSV files to your local machine.

 #### Steps to Run the Project:
-1. Clone the Repository to your local machine: The link is [here][Capstone Repository](https://github.com/JamilaAr/Retail-Sales-and-Superstore-Performance-Data-Analysis)
+1. Clone the Repository to your local machine: The link is [here](https://github.com/JamilaAr/Retail-Sales-and-Customer-Shopping-Trends/tree/main)
 2. Create and activate a virtual environment, and install required packages from 'requirements.txt':

 - For Linux/Mac: